connet-dev/connet/README.md

 token-file = "path/to/relay/token" # a file that contains the token, one of token or token-file is required

-server-addr = "localhost:19190" # the control server address to connect to server-cas = "path/to/cert.pem" # the control server certificate
+server-addr = "localhost:19190" # the control server address to connect to server-cas-file = "path/to/cert.pem" # the control server certificate

 direct-addr = ":19192" # at what address this client listens for direct connections, defaults to :19192 direct-stateless-reset-key = "" # the quic stateless reset key as a literal 32 byte value in bas58 format